onap/demo/README.md

         Your identification has been saved in /home/user/.ssh/id_rsa.
         Your public key has been saved in /home/user/.ssh/id_rsa.pub.

-openstack_username, openstack_tenant_id (password), and openstack_api_key are user's credentials to access the Openstack-based cloud.
+openstack_username, openstack_tenant_id (password), and openstack_api_key are user's credentials to access the OpenrStack-based cloud.
 Note that in the Rackspace web interface, openstack_api_key can be found by clicking on the username on the top-right corner of the GUI and then "Account Settings".

+Some global parameters used for all components are also required:
+        ubuntu_1404_image: PUT THE UBUNTU 14.04 IMAGE NAME HERE
+        ubuntu_1604_image: PUT THE UBUNTU 16.04 IMAGE NAME HERE
+        flavor_small: PUT THE SMALL FLAVOR NAME HERE
+        flavor_medium: PUT THE MEDIUM FLAVOR NAME HERE
+        flavor_large: PUT THE LARGE FLAVOR NAME HERE
+        flavor_xlarge: PUT THE XLARGE FLAVOR NAME HERE
+        flavor_xxlarge: PUT THE XXLARGE FLAVOR NAME HERE

+To get the images in your OpenStack environment, use the following OpenStack CLI command:

+        openstack image list | grep 'ubuntu'

+To get the flavor names used in your OpenStack environment, use the following OpenStack CLI command:

+        openstack flavor list

+Some network parameters must be configured
+        dns_list: PUT THE ADDRESS OF THE EXTERNAL DNS HERE (e.g. a comma-separated list of IP addresses in your /etc/resolv.conf in UNIX-based Operating Systems)
+        external_dns: PUT THE FIRST ADDRESS OF THE EXTERNAL DNS LIST HERE
+        oam_network_cidr: 10.0.0.0/16

+You can use the Google Public DNS 8.8.8.8 and 4.4.4.4 address or your internal DNS servers

 DCAE spins up the data collection and analytics environment outside the HEAT template.
 This environment is composed of: 3-VM CDAP/Hadoop cluster, 1 VM for the DCAE data collector, and 1 VM for Postgres DB.
-DCAE needs to know where (i.e. Rackspace region) it has to spin up these VMs.
-Three parameters have to be setup to reflect the Rackspace region, namely dcae_zone, dcae_state and openstack_region. dcae_zone and dcae_state are used to compose the name of the VMs, so any meaningful name can be used. openstack_region, instead, represents the actual location, so Rackspace-specific values must be used: IAD, DFW, HKG, SYD.
-The example below shows a snippet of the HEAT environment file that instantiate ONAP in IAD region in Rackspace:

-        dcae_zone:        iad4
-        dcae_state:       vi
-        openstack_region: IAD
+DCAE needs to know where it has to spin up these VMs.
+DCAE configuration requires many parameters:

+        dcaeos_cloud_env: PUT DCAE TARGET DEPLOYMENT STACK'S FLAVOR (e.g. OpenStack) HERE
+        dcaeos_keystone_url: PUT DCAE TARGET DEPLOYMENT STACK'S KEYSTONE URL HERE
+        dcaeos_openstack_region: PUT DCAE TARGET DEPLOYMENT STACK'S REGION HERE
+        dcaeos_openstack_tenant_id: PUT DCAE TARGET DEPLOYMENT STACK'S TENANT ID HERE
+        dcaeos_openstack_username: PUT DCAE TARGET DEPLOYMENT STACK'S USERNAME HERE
+        dcaeos_openstack_password: PUT DCAE TARGET DEPLOYMENT STACK'S PASSWORD HERE
+        dcaeos_dcae_key_name: PUT DCE TARGET DEPLOYMENT STACK'S UPLOADED KEY-PAIR NAME HERE
+        dcaeos_dcae_pub_key: PUT DCAE TARGET DEPLOYMENT STACK'S PUBLIC KEY HERE
+        dcaeos_private_key: PUT DCAE TARGET DEPLOYMENT STACK'S PRIVATE KEY HERE
+        dcaeos_openstack_private_network_name: PUT DCAE TARGET DEPLOYMENT STACK'S INTERNAL NETWOKR ID HERE
+        dcaeos_public_net_id: PUT DCAE TARGET DEPLOYMENT STACK'S PUBLIC NETWORK ID HERE
+        dcaeos_ubuntu_1604_image: PUT DCAE TARGET DEPLOYMENT STACK'S UBUNTU1604 IMAGE ID (TO BE USED BY DCAE VMS) HERE
+        dcaeos_centos_7_image: PUT DCAE TARGET DEPLOYMENT STACK'S CENTOS7 IMAGE ID (TO BE USED BY DCAE VMS) HERE
+        dcaeos_security_group: PUT DCAE TARGET DEPLOYMENT STACK'S SECURITY GROUP ID (TO BE USED BY DCAE VMS) HERE
+        dcaeos_flavor_id: PUT DCAE TARGET DEPLOYMENT STACK'S VM FLAVOR ID (TO BE USED BY DCAE VMS) HERE

-The ONAP platform can be instantiated via Rackspace GUI or command line.
+The ONAP platform can be instantiated via Horizon (OpenStack dashboard) or Command Line.

-Instantiation via Rackspace GUI:
+Instantiation via Horizon:
- - Login to Rackspace with your personal credentials
+ - Login to Horizon URL with your personal credentials
- - Click "Stack Templates" from the "Orchestration" menu
+ - Click "Stacks" from the "Orchestration" menu
- - Click "Create Custom Template"
+ - Click "Launch Stack"
- - Paste or manually upload the HEAT template (onap.yaml)
+ - Paste or manually upload the HEAT template file (onap_openstack.yaml) in the "Template Source" form
+ - Paste or manually upload the HEAT environment file (onap_openstack.env) in the "Environment Source" form
+ - Click "Next"
- - Specify a name for your template in the "Template Name" form
+ - Specify a name in the "Stack Name" form
- - Click "Create Template and Launch Stack" at the bottom of the page
- - In the "Create Stack" page, specify a name for your stack in the "Stack Name" form and select the Rackspace Region
+ - Provide the password in the "Password" form
- - In the "Advanced Option" menu, insert the values of the parameters specified in the environment file (onap.env)
- - Click "Create Stack"
+ - Click "Launch"

 Instantiation via Command Line:
  - Install the HEAT client on your machine, e.g. in Ubuntu (ref. http://docs.openstack.org/user-guide/common/cli-install-openstack-command-line-clients.html):